Bnlang · Programming Language

 About Bnlang

 Bnlang is a multilingual programming language and runtime created primarily for Bangladesh.
-It lets developers think and learn in their mother tongue—বাংলা—collaborate in Banglish, and ship in English without changing semantics, tooling, or production readiness.
+It lets developers think and learn in their mother tongue—বাংলা—collaborate, and ship in English without changing semantics, tooling, or production readiness.

 Why Bnlang (for Bangladesh)

-People think and work across languages—learn in Bangla, discuss in Banglish, search and ship in English.
+People think and work across languages—learn in Bangla, search and ship in English.
 Traditional languages force one surface form; Bnlang adapts to you.
 Teach, learn, prototype, and run in production using the script you’re most comfortable with—without forking the ecosystem or sacrificing engineering rigor.

-• Onboarding speed: the same example exists in three surface forms with identical behavior—English, বাংলা, and Banglish.
+• Onboarding speed: the same example exists in three surface forms with identical behavior—English, বাংলা.

 • Review clarity: diagnostics and formatting keep mixed-language code legible and consistent.